jar3b/alpine-builder/README.md

 # alpine-builder
 Docker image with alpine linux to build apk's

-Created user `builder` with password `123` because `abuild -r` cannot be executed with root account.
+Created user `builder` with with no password because `abuild -r` cannot be executed with root account.

 ### Usage: